NMS Delfinul: The end

 After the 23 August 1944 coup, the submarine was confiscated by Soviet forces and commissioned as TS-3 on 20 October 1944.
 After a short career in the Soviet Navy, it was decommissioned on 12 October 1945.
 The submarine was eventually returned to Romania in 1951 and stricken in 1957.

 The legacy

 The name Delfinul was passed to the only Romanian Navy submarine still in service today.
 It was bought from the Russians in the 1980s and is an improved diesel-electric attack Kilo-class submarine.
 The new Delfinul is still waiting for its new battery packs since the early 1990s.

 Audaces Fortuna Juvat

 Delfinul is the most successful Romanian submarine of all time.
-The Romanian Submarine Service had its motto as the Latin expression: Audaces Fortuna Juvat, which means "Fortune favors the bold" (rom.-"Norocul îi ajutǎ pe cei îndrǎzneți").
+The Romanian Submarine Service had its motto as the Latin expression: Audaces Fortuna Juvat, which means "Fortune favors the bold" (rom.-"Norocul îi ajută pe cei îndrăzneți").